TrudAX/denistrunin-blog/src/posts/runbasebuilder-util/index.md

 ### -Query table

-If you want to display a query in the dialog, you need to specify the main table for this query here.
+If you want to display a query in the dialog, you need to specify the main table for this query.
 In this case, the following code will be added:

 ```csharp
 //ClassDeclaration